ickgamborgi/Menezes_Henrique_Portfolio/README.md

 # Henrique Gamborgi Menezes — Portfolio
 This project is My Portfolio, designed during the Interactive Media Design (IDP3) graduation program on Fanshawe College, Fall term, 2024.

+Our Final Integrated Project this year will feature our own Portfolio design and development.
+To assist with this project documentation, I've brought all important information regarding the development of my portfolio in this file.
+The process for this was based on researching references, structuring the project, building my own personal brand, designing the wireframes for the respective portfolio pages and then developing my website.
+In parallel, a demo reel video will also be produced, featuring motion and video projects.

 ## Installation
 1. Click on the link to the sample repository provided;
 2. On the repo, click on the green button "< > Code";